azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 So far, we have covered the Language pillar of the Cognitive Services such as Translation.
 In a next step, we will look at the pillar *Speech*.

-In the following sample, you learn about the benefits and capabilities of the **Text-to-speech Cognitive Service**, which enables your applications, tools, or devices to convert text into human-like synthesized speech and the **Speech-to-text Cognitive Service** which enables your application, tools, or devices to convert real-time transcription of audio streams into text.

 ## Azure Cognitive Services - Speech

 |Azure Cognitive Services|Information|